arav06/aws-fundies/aws-services-fundamentals.md

 Used in the case where we want full control of our database or there maybe features in this database, provided by the vendor, that are not available in AWS

 When our app starts blowing up, we have to deal with patching, replication, backups, tuning, monitoring and high availability, with regards to the database.
-T o solve this problem, we can use AWS managed databases such as RDS
+To solve this problem, we can use a managed database.

+Managed databases are databases which do not require the user to handle most of the fundamental operations such as patching, backups, monitoring, etc

 ### AWS Relational Database Service(RDS)